ahmotek/QScore/README.md

 2.3.
 Tick icon of '100 Pure' section list
 2.4.
 Chevron for slide

-Note #1: some of the missing icons may be acquired with font awesome (eg: chevron) but since there are already svg icons on the project, it is preferable to avoid loading another font.

-Note #2:

-3. All SVG icons should be organized in a SVG sprite - it is light, easier to control via CSS and by binding them all in one file only,  will reduce http requests;
+3. All SVG icons were included into a SVG sprite - it is light, easier to control via CSS and by binding them all in one file only, will only execute 1 http request;

 ### Expected Behaviour: